Biblissimacluster6/Beyond-DIAMMtoIIIF-DeNotEM/README.md

 <img src="https://github.com/Biblissimacluster6/Beyond-DIAMMtoIIIF-DeNotEM/blob/main/img/DeNotEM_architecture.jpg">

 All models use the YOLO algorithm.
 HTR Kraken models are also used in the framework of the project to automatically transcribe text.
 The architecture is entirely developed in Python.

 ## DeNotEM data

 To begin with, Cluster 6 focused on square notation from the 13th to the 15th century (excluding monophonic liturgical music).
 This was the most widespread notational form in the West at the end of the Middle Ages.
 To optimize the generalization of the detection models, it is indeed necessary to concentrate on corpora whose notational styles are similar.
 In total, we identified and retrieved the contents of around thirty manuscripts produced between 1250 and 1500.
 Over 2,000 images were manually annotated as part of the project, which currently amounts to 7,500 annotations.
+The images were annotated using LabelIMG, an open-source tool that allows for manual labeling of objects within images.
+This annotation process enables the generation of bounding boxes stored in XML or YOLO format, which are essential for training computer vision models.

 ## Last model versions